jedazard/IRSF/README.md

 ### References

    + Dazard J-E., Ishwaran H., Mehlotra R.K., Weinberg A. and Zimmerman P.A.
-   *Ensemble Survival Tree Models to Reveal Variable Interactions in Association with Time-to-Events Outcomes*.
+   *Ensemble Survival Tree Models to Reveal Pairwise Interactions of Variables with Time-to-Events Outcomes in Low-Dimensional Setting*.
-   [submitted (2017)]
+   [Statistical Applications in Genetics and Molecular Biology (in press, 2017)]

    + Ishwaran, H. and Kogalur, U.B.
    *Contributed R Package `randomForestSRC`: Random Forests for Survival, Regression and Classification (RF-SRC)*.